 Inadequate analysis and processing of data or information

-May include incorrect and inadequate data analysis from surveys, statistics, process and work results, disinformation, and any misunderstood information.
+May include incorrect and inadequate data analysis from surveys, statistics, processes and work results, misinformation, and any misunderstood information.

-Requirements for adequate data analysis may be proper structuring, assistive presentations, clarity, training, and accuracy of the presentation of information.
+Requirements for adequate data analysis may be proper structuring, presentations, clarity, training, and accuracy of the presented information.

-Slow communication, lack of communication, and inefficient communication can be considered as a major waste.
+Slow communication, lack of communication, and inefficient communication can be considered as major waste.

-Following communication plans and procedures and tracking speed and communication effectiveness are ways to prevent waste caused by poor communication.
+Following communication plans and procedures, tracking speed and communication effectiveness are ways to prevent waste caused by poor communication.
 The Business Value-Oriented Project Management (BVOPM) office may need to mentor and coach teams, departments, and stakeholders about the importance of communication.

 The wrong production may include defects, abnormal development caused by misunderstood specifications, or improperly developed parts of the product.

-Methods to prevent a wrong production may include validated and understandable specifications, prototyping, and regular product validation with users and stakeholders.
+Methods to prevent a wrong production may include validated and understandable specifications, prototyping, and regular product validation by users and stakeholders.

 Poor production may be intentional or unintentional.
-It may be caused by factors such as time-pressured teams, wrong time and resource estimates, an insufficient workforce, materials, tools, and poor environments.
+It may be caused by factors such as time-pressured teams, inaccurate timeframes and resource estimates.
+It can also be a result of insufficient workforce, materials, tools, and poor environments.

 Careful planning and provision of project needs may minimize such negative consequences.

-Inadequate testing may cause re-work, defects in a real environment or lead to users' reluctance to use the product if it does not meet their needs.
+Inadequate testing may cause re-work, defects in their real environment or lead to users' reluctance to use the product if it does not meet their needs.